-He has listed certain fundamental principles which are to be adopted by managers in dealing with sub-ordinates.
+Fayol has listed certain fundamental principles which are to be adopted by managers in dealing with sub-ordinates.
 These 14 principles are worldwide applicable.
+They can be illustrated as follows:

-1) Division of Work (specialization):-
+1) Division of Work (specialization):

 A business activity carried out by small scale may be managed & controlled by proprietor.
 As business expands, activities grow & need more people to control those activities.
-Organization is jointly managed by a group of person.
+Organization is jointly managed by a group of persons.
 Fayol has advocated division of work to take the advantage of specialization.

-2) Authority & Responsibility:-
+2) Authority & Responsibility: